giovanelli-michele/differential-privacy/differential_privacy/javaWrap/README.md

 ```

 ## MEAN
-In order to perform the Differential Privacy MEAN algorithm, I wrote four overloaded methods in the Java class, as for the DpSUM algorithm (but only with double return type).
+In order to perform the Differential Privacy MEAN algorithm, I wrote eight overloaded methods in the Java class, as for the DpSUM algorithm (but only with double return type).

 ## VARIANCE
-In order to perform the Differential Privacy VARIANCE algorithm, I wrote four overloaded methods in the Java class, as for the DpMean algorithm.
+In order to perform the Differential Privacy VARIANCE algorithm, I wrote eight overloaded methods in the Java class, as for the DpMean algorithm.

 ## STANDARD DEVIATION
-In order to perform the Differential Privacy STANDARD DEVIATION algorithm, I wrote four overloaded methods in the Java class, as for the DpMean algorithm.
+In order to perform the Differential Privacy STANDARD DEVIATION algorithm, I wrote eight overloaded methods in the Java class, as for the DpMean algorithm.

 ## NTILE
-In order to perform the Differential Privacy STANDARD DEVIATION algorithm, I wrote four overloaded methods.
+In order to perform the Differential Privacy NTILE algorithm, I wrote four overloaded methods.
 In particular, it has been necessary to implement these methods with user-defined bounds, as the algorithm performs poorly without bounds (from Google's documentation).